 New Hampshire Criminal Defense Lawyer

-Shaheen & Gordon -
+Shaheen & Gordon, P.A.

 the best legal minds belong in your corner.

 When our clients face criminal charges brought by the state and federal

 government, Shaheen & Gordon's criminal defense team prides itself

 on zealously defending them.
 Our criminal lawyers include former prosecutors